 Exercise does not have to mean going to the gym, simply moving in any way counts.
 This includes taking the stairs instead of the elevator, sitting less, taking walks, dancing, and even gardening.
 Some exercise is always better than none.

-Best supplements for preventing and treating diabetes complications
+Best supplements for preventing diabetes complications

 Many people are curious about taking dietary supplements to manage their diabetes.
 In addition to lifestyle changes and any necessary medical treatment, certain supplements can be effective as part of a diabetes treatment regimen.

 With so many supplements on the market, it can be confusing to choose the one right for you.
 In many cases, the research on supplements is mixed or inconclusive, which makes choosing the right supplements difficult.

 Remember that when talking about preventing and diabetes related complciations, the most important factor in controlling blood glucose.
 The following supplements have research supporting their effectiveness in this aim.